-President Bush made a policy statement in mid-June, resulting from the continuing cabinet-level review of climate change options, in which he confirmed the

-U.S. approach as rejecting the Kyoto Protocol and favoring voluntary actions, increased scientific research, and market mechanisms.
+President Bush made a policy statement in mid-June, 2001, resulting from the continuing cabinet-level review of climate change options, in which he confirmed the U.S. approach as rejecting the Kyoto Protocol and favoring voluntary actions, increased scientific research, and market mechanisms.
 President Bush also outlined a U.S. Climate Change Research Initiative, and the National Climate Change technology Initiative.
-(See CRS Report RL30452, Climate Change: Federal Research, Technology, and Related Programs.)
 During his mid-June trip to Europe, President Bush discussed climate policy with European heads of state and met strong opposition to the U.S. position.
 The outcome was that Europe and the United States would "agree to disagree" on climate.
-The Europeans announced they would proceed with ratification of the Kyoto Protocol.
+The Europeans announced they would proceed with ratification of the Kyoto Protocol, without the United States if necessary.

-President Bush indicated that the United States would continue to participate in international negotiations on climate change, but would not negotiate on Kyoto Protocol issues.
-When the COP-6 meeting resumed in Bonn, Germany, in July 2001, the U.S. delegation followed this approach, declining to participate in negotiations on most Kyoto Protocol issues, and remaining on the sidelines.
-The other parties reached agreement on the key political issues and announced that the developed countries would move toward ratification of the Kyoto Protocol without the United States, with the goal of attaining the number of ratifications necessary to bring the protocol into force by the time of the World Summit on Sustainable Development (WSSD) to be held August 26-September 4, 2002, in Johannesburg, South Africa.
-The United States has indicated it will have a new approach to be proposed at some point in the future, but following the September 11, 2001, terrorist attacks in New York and Washington, climate issues-along with many others-have been eclipsed by U.S. security concerns and the war on terrorism.
-It remains unclear when the United States may elucidate further its approach to dealing with climate change.
+President Bush indicated that the United States would continue to participate in international meetings on climate change, but would not negotiate on Kyoto Protocol issues.
+When the COP-6 meeting resumed in Bonn, Germany, in July 2001, the U.S. delegation followed this approach, declining to participate in negotiations on most Kyoto Protocol issues, and remaining on the sidelines as observers.
+The other parties reached agreement on the key political issues and announced that the developed countries would move toward ratification of the Kyoto Protocol without the United States.